 Benefit changes, which are reflected immediately, will increase PE if there is a benefit improvement for existing Plan members, or decrease PE if there is a benefit reduction.
-For the plan year ended December 31, 2018, there was one benefit change to be recognized, a dividend of 5.46% granted by the PERB in 2018 (based on December 31, 2017 account balances).
+For the plan year ended December 31, 2019, there were no benefit changes to be recognized.

 The next item to be recognized is the portion of current year changes in TPL due to actual versus expected experience for the year.
 The portion to recognize in the current year is determined by spreading the total change over the average expected remaining service life of the entire Plan membership at the beginning of the measurement period.
 The average expected remaining service life of active members is the average number of years the active members are expected to remain in covered employment.
-At the beginning of the measurement period, this number is 9.57 years.
-The average expected remaining service life of the inactive members is zero.
-Therefore, the recognition period is the weighted average of these two amounts, or 5.52 years.
+At the beginning of the measurement period, this number is 9.62 years.
+The average expected remaining service life of the se